Carpk/ShawnKlein/_posts/2016-07-16-introduction-to-android.md

 ### Fragments

 Is a controller object that an activity can deputize to perform tasks.
 Such as managing a user interface.
 To set our class to use a fragment, we replace `Activity` with `FragmentActivity`.
-We use `getSuportFragmentManager()`....pg142......
-We use a fragment transaction with `beginTransaction()` returns an instance of FragmentTransaction, which we use to add, remove, attach, detach, or replace fragments in the fragment list.
+We use `getSuportFragmentManager()` to maintain a bakc stack of fragment transactions. ....pg142......
+We use a fragment transaction with `FragmentManager.beginTransaction()` returns an instance of FragmentTransaction, which we use to add, remove, attach, detach, or replace fragments in the fragment list.
 Our `add()` method takes 2 parameters, the container view ID and our TestFragment.
+The container view ID tells the FragmentManager where the fragment view should appear and is its unique identifier in the FragmentManager's list.

 ````java
 public class TestActivity extends FragmentActivity {